OfficeDev/open-xml-docs/docs/structure-of-a-wordprocessingml-document.md

 ### Open XML SDK Code Example

-The following code uses the Open XML SDK 2.5 to create a simple <span class="keyword">WordprocessingML</span> document that contains the text "Hello, Word!"
+The following code uses the Open XML SDK 2.5 to create a simple **WordprocessingML** document that contains the text "Hello, Word!"

 ```csharp